 Eden McEwen (emcewen “at” berkeley.edu) is a third year computer science and physics double major, who somehow wandered into instrumentation astronomy research.
 A houseplant hoarder and 10pm baker, she enjoys showing up at random conferences, being a CS Mentor, and photography.

 The true brains of the operation.
 Widely reputed for being able to take pencil to paper and pedal to the metal.

-Samuel Chaim-Weismann (sam.weismann “at” berkeley.edu) is a third-year engineering physics major.
+Samuel Chaim-Weismann (sam.weismann “at” berkeley.edu) is a fourth-year engineering physics major.
 Though he is not an actual physics student, Sam enjoys suffering through physics classes and counting money.
 Sam’s hobbies include baking, not spending money, and bothering his co-treasurer who actually wrote this description for him.

 In the name of education, this brave soul sends emails to people over and over again until they respond.
 Truly a noble hero.

 Ethan Yeh (ethan.yc.yeh “at” berkeley.edu) is a third-year physics and computer science major.
 In his free time, he likes to play badminton, read, and try not to burn down the house cooking.

 With his technical expertise, he will make UCB SPS a Fortune 500 company one day.
 But that can wait until after this midterm.

 Arani Acharya (arani.acharya “at” berkeley.edu) is a senior doing research in Solid State Physics with the Birgeneau group, where I investigate cool quantum materials like High-TC Superconductors and Spin Liquids.
 I love talking about classic rock and politics, and look forward to organizing interesting FSLs!